Fanzzzd/nextjs-jspdf-autotable/README.md

 # Next.js PDF Generation & Viewing Solution

-This project provides a comprehensive solution for PDF generation and viewing in web applications using Next.js.
-It integrates multiple libraries to solve common challenges in client-side PDF handling, including multilingual support, table generation, viewing, and interactive features.
+A comprehensive solution for PDF generation and viewing in web applications using Next.js.
+This project integrates jsPDF, jsPDF-AutoTable, react-pdf, and react-zoom-pan-pinch to provide a reliable, feature-rich PDF workflow with CJK language support.

 ![Screenshot](docs/images/screenshot.png)

-## 🔥 Features
+## 🔥 Key Features

-- **PDF Generation** with jsPDF and jsPDF-AutoTable
+- **Best-in-class Table Generation** with jsPDF-AutoTable - handles automatic table wrapping, pagination, and styling
-- **Multilingual Support** with embedded CJK fonts (Source Han Sans)
+- **Full Multilingual Support** with embedded CJK fonts (Source Han Sans)
-- **PDF Viewing** with react-pdf
+- **All-in-One Workflow:** Generate, preview, zoom, and interact with PDFs in a single solution
-- **Interactive Features** like zoom, pan, and pinch with react-zoom-pan-pinch
+- **Interactive Controls** for zoom, pan, and pinch with react-zoom-pan-pinch
 - **Modern UI** built with Next.js 15 and React 19
 - **TypeScript Support** for improved development experience

-## 🚀 Why This Project Exists
+## 🚀 Why This Solution Is Superior

-Creating and viewing PDFs in web applications presents several challenges:
+While many PDF solutions exist for web applications, this project addresses critical challenges that others don't:

-1. **Font embedding** for multilingual support (especially CJK languages)
+1. **Reliable Table Rendering** - jsPDF-AutoTable is the most robust solution for PDF tables, avoiding the common bugs and rendering issues found in alternatives
-2. **Table generation** with proper formatting
+2. **Automatic Table Pagination** - Tables automatically wrap and paginate without requiring manual height calculations
-3. **PDF viewing** directly in the browser
+3. **Seamless CJK Support** - Properly handles Chinese, Japanese, and Korean characters without font issues
-4. **Interactive controls** for better user experience
+4. **Preview + Generation** - Generate and preview in the same workflow - no need to download PDFs to view them
-5. **Client-side generation** without server dependencies
+5. **Client-side Only** - No server dependencies required for PDF operations

-This project offers a clean integration of multiple libraries to solve these problems in a modern Next.js application.
+This integration offers an optimal solution that avoids the "thousand strange bugs" often encountered with other approaches, which frequently require manual component height measurements to properly position content.

 ## 📋 Prerequisites